 Those who are lucky enough to survive may be so poorly socialized through lack of human contact that they may soon show signs of stress and behavioural problems.

-In no circumstances agree to having a puppy delivered.
+In no circumstances agree to have a puppy delivered.

-Apart from wanting to choose your own pup, you need to see the environment in which they've been raised, as well as the puppy's mother.
+Apart from wanting to choose your pup, you will need to see the environment in which they've been raised.
+You should also be able to see the puppy's mother.

-Puppy farms (puppy mills) are very definitely NOT the places to buy your Cocker puppy; please find a selection of reputable Cocker Spaniel breeders to choose from.
+Puppy farms (puppy mills) are definitely NOT the places to buy your Cocker puppy; please find a reputable Cocker Spaniel breeder.

-Alternatively, why not consider adopting a cocker spaniel from a cocker spaniel rescue centre?
+Alternatively, consider adopting a cocker spaniel from a cocker spaniel rescue centre.

 If you need any further convincing to stay away from these places, please watch this heart-breaking video of a puppy mill raid in Tennessee!

-It's not always easy to spot the puppy 'factories' but this article will help you to work out whether or not you're dealing with a puppy mill owner.
+It's not always easy to spot these puppy factories; however, this article will help you determine whether you're dealing with a puppy mill owner.

-Visitors to my website often write in with their stories, and pictures of their beloved cocker spaniels , some of which I've shared with you below.
+Visitors to my website often write in with their stories and pictures of their beloved Cocker Spaniels, some of which I've shared below.

 This is my Gracie.
-She's golden cocker spaniel and a previous victim of a puppy farm breeder.
+She's a golden Cocker Spaniel and a previous victim of a puppy farm breeder.

 Here's how we came to be together.

-A caring foster family was found, and arrangements were made for collection of their new cocker spaniel.
+A caring foster family was found, and arrangements were made to collect their new Cocker Spaniel.

 When the foster family picked her up to help her into their car, they commented on how heavy she was for such a small dog.
-Once they got her home and took a closer look they decided that they should get her to a professional groomer as soon as possible and called for one to visit their home that very weekend.
+Once they got her home and took a closer look, they got her to a professional groomer as soon as possible and called for one to visit their home that weekend.

 The groomer began working on her.
 The more she worked, the more she discovered.
 She was astounded and said that in over 9 years of grooming, she had only seen this state of neglect once before.